Shiutang-Li/python_utils/README.md

 # python_utils
-A collection of python tools.
-The goal is to build extension utils for
+A collection of python tools for

 1. pandas
-2. visualization packages like matplotlib / seaborn
+2. matplotlib / seaborn
 3. text preprocessing
-4. images
-5. time series

 ### Installation with git